 Howard Hyde Russell (1855-1946) was the founder of the powerful Anti-Saloon League.

-Howard Hyde Russell formed the Ohio Anti-Saloon League in 1893.
+Russell formed the Ohio Anti-Saloon League in 1893.
 In 1895, he helped form the Anti-Saloon League at the national level.
 It was through a merger of local and state temperance groups across the country.
 Russell was elected head of the national League.
-There he mentored future leaders of the league, including Wayne Wheeler and Ernest Cherrington.
+There he mentored future leaders of the league.
+They included Wayne Wheeler and Ernest Cherrington.
 He later became head of the World League Against Alcoholism.

-Russell also established the Lincoln Legion to promote the signing of temperance pledge signing by children and other youths.
+Russell also formed the Lincoln Legion.
+It was to promote the signing of temperance pledge signing by youths.
 It was later re-named the Lincoln-Lee Legion to attract Southerners.
 No good statistics exist.
-But it appears that millions of young people signed pledges to abstain from alcohol for life.
+But it appears that millions of young people signed pledges to abstain from alcohol.
+And for life.

-Howard Hyde Russell is reported to have raised five million dollars to promote the temperance movement.
+Howard Hyde Russell is reported to have raised five million dollars.
+It was to promote temperance.
 That would be about $120,000,000 today.

-Odegard, P. Pressure Politics: The Story of the Anti-Saloon League.
-NY: Columbia U. Press, 1928.
+- Odegard, P. Pressure Politics.
+The Story of the Anti-Saloon League.
+Columbia U. Press, 1928.

 - Timberlake, J. Prohibition and the Progressive Movements: 1900-1920.
 Harvard U. Press.